D-e-n-t/nfsen-ng-docker/README.md

 ## Installation on the Cisco 9300 platform (DNA Advantage license required)
 Notes: the Cisco 9300 switches use host networking and will ignore ports.
   The switch must have an SSD installed to use non-Cisco packages.
-This package is not signed.
+  This package is not signed and makes no warranty of fitness for any purpose.
+  This package writes a fair amount of data any may prematurely wear the SSD.

 1. Complete the installation above on a Linux host running docker.
 2. Save the image locally: "docker save | gzip | c93knfsen-ng.tar.gz"